 #define SHOW_BOOTSCREEN

-Communication ports (SERIAL_PORT y SERIAL_PORT_2)
+Communication ports (SERIAL_PORT and SERIAL_PORT_2)

 /**